De'Aaron Fox NBA Playoffs Player Props: Kings vs. Warriors

 De'Aaron Fox Insights vs. the Warriors

-- Allowing 117.1 points per game, the Warriors are the 21st-ranked squad in the league defensively.
+- Conceding 117.1 points per contest, the Warriors are the 21st-ranked squad in the NBA on defense.

-- The Warriors are the 15th-ranked team in the NBA, conceding 43.3 rebounds per contest.

 De'Aaron Fox vs. the Warriors